Narcotics Anonymous NA – 12 Step Support For Recovering Addicts

-Narcotics Anonymous (NA) is a non-profit organization whose sole purpose is to help people struggling with drug addiction to recover.
-Today, Narcotics Anonymous is a massive, worldwide, self-help organization with meetings in over 140 different countries.
+Narcotics Anonymous (NA) is a non-profit organization whose sole purpose is to help people struggling with drug addiction recovery.
+Today, it is a worldwide organization with meetings in over 140 different countries.
 There are no dues or fees for NA membership.
 The only requirement for membership is the desire to stop their addiction.
-Narcotics Anonymous is set up in a very similar fashion to Alcoholics Anonymous.
+It is set up in a very similar fashion to Alcoholics Anonymous, except for drug abuse.

-- The big difference being NA is designed to help people recovery from addiction, while AA is specifically tailored to help alcoholics find lasting recovery.
+- The big difference is that NA helps people recover from addiction, while AA helps alcoholics find lasting recovery.

 The NA format includes regularly scheduled meetings.
-The meetings are structured as “home groups”.
-Members are encouraged to have a sponsor (mentor), sharing, a leader; anniversary chips as well as the open and closed meeting idea.
-They never mention drugs or drug use, only “addiction”.
+In addition, attendees usually have “home groups” Members are encouraged to share a sponsor (mentor), a leader, anniversary chips, and open and closed meeting ideas.
+They never mention drugs or drug use, only “addiction.”
 Their primary purpose is to carry the NA message to the addict who still suffers.
 NA has several recovery books and various forms of literature.

-It is a spiritually based program, using a higher power of each individuals understanding.
-The process of recovery is based on working the 12-Steps process and being of service to others.
+It is a spiritually-based program, using a higher power of each individual’s understanding.
+The process of recovery includes working the 12-Steps process and being of service to others.

 There are no dues or fees for NA membership.
 The only requirement for membership is the desire to stop their addiction.

-NA was officially founded by Jimmy Kinnon in 1953.
-The first meeting were held in Los Angeles.
+Jimmy Kinnon officially founded NA in 1953.
 It was initially known as AA/NA.
-In 1943 the first publication was printer called the “Little Brown Book”.
+In 1943 the first publication was a printer called the “Little Brown Book.”
 It included their modified version of the 12-Steps and other information.
-In return for not using the AA name, it was granted approval for using the 12-Steps.
-It was at that point the name was changed to Narcotics Anonymous.
+In return for not using the AA name, it uses the 12-Steps.
+It was at that point the name became Narcotics Anonymous.

 Like most organizations, NA struggled with growing pains and internal disagreements.
-At one point in 1959 there were no NA meetings at all.
-NA began to really grow in the 1970’s.
-In 1970 there were only 20 regular meetings in only the United States.
-By 1976 there were over 200.
-IN 1981 there were over 1,100 meetings held in many different countries.
+At one point in 1959, there were no NA meetings at all.
+NA began to grow in the 1970s.
+In 1970 there were only 20 regular meetings.
+By 1976 there were over 200 and over 1,100 meetings by 1981.

-No attendance records are kept so total worldwide membership information is not available.
-NA is the second largest 12-Step organization in the world.
+There are never any attendance records, so total worldwide membership information is unavailable.
+However, NA is the second-largest 12-Step organization in the world.

-Various studies have been conducted to try and help determine the effectiveness of the NA program.
-In 1990, a study done in London England concluded there was a direct relationship between participation in NA and long-term recovery.
+In 1990, a study in London, England, concluded a direct relationship between NA and long-term recovery participation.
 They also noted an increase in self-esteem.

-A 1995 study done in Australia found that after 12 months 68% of the participants had reduced their drug use and increased their self-esteem.
+A 1995 study in Australia found that after 12 months, 68% of the participants had reduced their drug use and increased their self-esteem.